gwmodeling/challenge/submissions/team_example/readme.md

 ## Additional information

 For the Netherlands submission, we included two files.
-The [submission form](submission_form_Netherlands.csv) only includes predictions for the days present in the form, and the [full simulation results](full_simulation_results_Netherlands.csv) contains predictions for all the dates after 2000-01-01.
+The [submission form](submission_form_Netherlands.csv) only includes predictions for the days present in the form, and the [full simulation results](full_simulation_results_Netherlands.csv) contains predictions for all the days after 2000-01-01.